 Fog lights are best used with dipped headlights.
 When visibility is significantly reduced, it’s also a good idea to use your foot brake to slow down,

 We’ve all seen the driver that indicates at the last second before making a turn - don’t let that be you!
 Every time you change the direction of your vehicle, you must signify this with your indicator lights.
-Use indicators in good time, so that other road users can react - and don’t forget to turn them off after you’ve made your manoeuvre.
-Also keep in mind that putting on your indicator doesn’t give you the right of way: you must wait until there is a safe gap in traffic to make a turn or a change lanes.
+Use indicators in good time so that other road users can react - and don’t forget to turn them off after you’ve made your manoeuvre.
+Also, keep in mind that putting on your indicator doesn’t give you the right of way: you must wait until there is a safe gap in traffic to make a turn or change lanes.

 Brake lights come on automatically as soon as you apply any pressure to the brake pedal, and they are mainly intended as a safety measure to let the driver behind you know you are slowing down or stopping.

 Applying your handbrake and switching to neutral gear when stationary is recommended instead of pressing your brake pedal.
 Doing so will minimise glare to the driver behind you.